Take the mystery out of life insurance with our beginners’ guide, then run your comparison quotes to find the right deal for you.

-For the most part yes, they but pay out a tax-free lumps sum on the death of the person insured.
+For the most part yes, they pay out a tax-free lump sum on the death of the person insured.

 However, strictly speaking, life insurance pays out if something happens to you, whereas life assurance pays out when it does.

-Now this should not cause a problem as these days fixed term life insurance policies can run up to age 90, next birthday, meaning whole of life policies are best used nowadays for paying inheritance tax, as they are more expensive than the alternative term life insurance option.
+Now this should not cause a problem as these days term life insurance policies can run up to age 91, next birthday, meaning whole-of-life policies are best used nowadays for paying inheritance tax, as they are more expensive than the alternative term life insurance option.

 Types of life insurance policy

-We have already identified that whole of life insurance is expensive and mainly suited for the express purpose of paying inheritance tax and that opting for term life insurance where you’re covered for a fixed period, at a fixed price is the most popular option.
+We have already identified that whole-life insurance is expensive and mainly suited for the express purpose of paying inheritance tax and that opting for term life insurance where you’re covered for a fixed period, at a fixed price is the most popular option.

 So now we come to what you need to protect? your mortgage, your dependents, or simply funeral costs?